The Sustainable Way to Prepare Sustainability Data

 In Sum

-We have developed this detailed and expandable framework so that results can be updated each year.
-Comments and feedback on this report are appreciated, as that helps us do better.
+The framework developed for this analysis is both detailed and expandable, so that the results can be updated each year.
+Comments and feedback on this report are appreciated.
 Please send them to us here.

 DETAILS